 Skip to main content

-sunday gravy tomato sauce pasta pot.
+sunday gravy tomato sauce pasta pot

 Christopher Hope-Fitch/Getty Images

 Overall, it’s a simple recipe, as it should be when it comes to good spaghetti sauce.
-We encourage you to trick it out with additions like meatballs, capers, diced olives, even octopus if seafood is your thing.
-In terms of pasta, your run-of-the-mill spaghetti kind is perfectly adequate but you can really elevate the whole meal by using something like bucatini.
+We encourage you to trick it out with additions like meatballs, diced olives, and even octopus if seafood is your thing.
+In terms of pasta, your run-of-the-mill spaghetti kind is perfectly adequate, but you can really elevate the whole meal by using something like bucatini.
 For a healthier take, try whole-wheat pasta.
 Play around with herb and spice additions, too, namely in the form of lemon pepper, tarragon, oregano, and thyme.

 One of the best things about spaghetti sauce is that once everything is in the pot and simmering, it pretty much makes itself.
 You just get to sit back, beverage in hand, and let the flavors mesh.
 While you are preparing, though, do as the Italians do: Use quality olive oil throughout and find a good sauce-to-pasta ratio.
-The Olive Garden has taught us to heap massive globs atop our pasta but we’re not making a stew or tomato soup, we’re making spaghetti.
+The Olive Garden has taught us to heap massive globs atop our pasta, but we’re not making a stew or tomato soup, we’re making spaghetti.
 Show some restraint and start small.
 You can always add more as you mix the pasta and sauce together (it’s harder to do the opposite).

 There are a couple of other easy things you can do to improve your spaghetti game.
 Try getting whole parmesan (or pecorino, grana padano, etc.) instead of the shredded version.
 If tomatoes are in season or you have access to nice vine-ripened ones, go that route.
 Otherwise, opt for a quality can of diced tomatoes like Cento.

 Remember that spaghetti sauce will keep for a while in the fridge, so feel free to double or triple up on the following recipe to have some pre-made for next time.
+Here’s the best spaghetti sauce recipe, by way of our guy Jamie Oliver.

 • 1 bunch of fresh basil